jthornber/thinp-garbage-collected/README.md

 - Support short lived snapshots that don't have a permanent performance hit on the origin.

 - Integrate with blk_archive to make it easy to migrate volumes out of the live pool.

+- Support online defragmentation of both metadata and data.